superlloyd/MenuRibbon/README.md

 #### Using custom control inside a Menu
-Let's add a Word like header in the menu!
+Those `MenuItem` can display any content as is (unlike SDK `MenuItem`), so let's add a Word like header in the menu!
 First let's define an header style:
 ```XML
 <Style x:Key="HeaderStyle"  TargetType="TextBlock">